By Marco Túlio Lara

 Accusations of human rights abuses

 Hosting the World Cup has been a lot of work.
-Several new stadiums, transport facilities and multiple hotels are being built and authorities brought in thousands of foreign workers, mainly from South and Southeast Asia.
-Numerous credible reports of human rights abuses against migrant workers in the lead-up to the event have stood out and generated international criticism.
+New stadiums, transport facilities, and multiple hotels are under construction, employing thousands of foreign workers from South and Southeast Asia.
+Numerous credible reports highlighting human rights abuses against these migrant workers during the event’s preparation have drawn significant international criticism.

-Amid strong international backlash, in 2017 the Qatari government signed a deal with the International Labour Organization (ILO) aiming to address work exploitation and since then, the country has introduced new laws to improve the conditions of migrant workers.
-Nevertheless, the situation is still worrying, especially after reports indicated that the Qatari government is imposing several restrictions on the journalistic accreditation system that will effectively limit the press to talk strictly about football.
+Qatar faced backlash in 2017 for work exploitation.
+They signed a deal with the International Labour Organization (ILO) to address the issue.
+Since then, new laws have been introduced to improve conditions for migrant workers.
+However, concerns remain as reports suggest restrictions on journalistic accreditation and press coverage.
+Reports indicated that the Qatari government’s several restrictions will effectively limit the press to talk strictly about football.

 Unsurprisingly, the issue remains front and centre for human rights campaigners.
-The Danish national team announced that its players will be wearing protest jerseys during the matches, a symbolic but significant gesture that could generate further protests in light of Qatar’s human rights record.
-The question remains to how studiously these labour reforms will be upheld once the fans and the world’s attention move on after the World Cup.
+The Danish national team announced that its players will be wearing protest jerseys during the matches.
+A symbolic but significant gesture that could generate further protests in light of Qatar’s human rights record.
+The question remains as to how studiously these labour reforms will be upheld once the fans and the world’s attention move on after the World Cup.

 Summary